Hierarchical Mixture of Finite Mixtures: Proofs of the main results

 where $\bms_k = (s_{1,k},\dots,s_{d,k})$ are $(\R^+)^d$-dimensional integration variables representing the unnormalized weights of the Vec-IFPP with atoms $x_k$.
 Then, $\bmx=(x_1,\dots,x_k)$ is a $k$-dimensional vector while $\bms = (\bms_1,\dots,\bms_k)$ is a $k$-dimensional vector of $(\R^+)^d$-dimensional components.
 Finally, $\Phi^K({\rm d}\bms,{\rm d}\bmx)$ is the $K$-th power point process of $\Phi$, as defined in \Cref{app:palm_background}.
 See \citet[Ch.
 1.3.1]{baccelli2020} for further details. \\ Plugging \eqref{eqn:peppfproof_2} into the last member of \eqref{eqn:peppfproof_1} and exploiting the definition of $\mu_j(\mathbb{X}) = \int_\mathbb{G} w_j\Phi({\rm d}\bmw,{\rm d}z)$, we get

-Now, we only focus on the expected value on the right hand side of \eqref{eqn:peppfproof_3}.
-In the sequel, we assume that $d\theta^{**}_k$ are infinitesimally disjoint sets which do not overlap, say balls centered at $\theta^{**}_k$ with a sufficiently small radius $\varepsilon \to 0$.
+Now, we only focus on the expected value on the right-hand side of \eqref{eqn:peppfproof_3}.
+In the sequel, we assume that $d\theta^{**}_k$ are infinitesimally disjoint sets which do not overlap, say balls centred at $\theta^{**}_k$ with a sufficiently small radius $\varepsilon \to 0$.
 We now apply the higher order CLM formula, stated in Equation \eqref{eqn:highorder_CLMformula}, with

 As a consequence, the expected value under study boils down to

 Note that in the second equality of Equation \eqref{eqn:peppfproof_4} we replaced $\text{M}_{\Phi^K}({\rm d}\bms,{\rm d}\bmx)$ with